Listed below are frequently asked questions related to New Mexico and Istation.

 - The New Mexico PED will use the BOY, MOY, and EOY scores to determine growth over time.
 Please see questions on the page under “Questions Related to NMTeach and Istation.

-- If you notice unexpected changes in a student’s score, it is suggested to do the following:
+- If you notice unexpected changes in a student’s score, it is suggested you do the following:

-- Determine if students need an on-demand assessment.
+- Determine if the student needs an On Demand assessment.